 Disclosure: This page contains affiliate links, which means that Coach's Clipboard receives a small commission (at no cost to you) if you make a purchase using these links.

-This article discusses some thoughts how to build a basketball program for your school and community.
-This is not the same as building a college program, which involves many other things not discussed here, such are recruiting, fund-raising, program promotion and others.
+I'll discuss how we built a successful high school and community basketball program.
+This is not the same as building a college program, which involves recruiting, fund-raising, program promotion and other things.

 Before taking on that new head coaching position, ask yourself these questions:

 - How will it affect my family?

 - Will I have the support of the school's administration, faculty, and the community?

 - Do I have a passion for the game?

 - Do I have the energy, the desire, and good health to take this on?

 - What will I get from doing this?
 How will this benefit me?